Skip to content

 uv also runs git init in the new project directory by default.
 Pass --vcs none to skip it.

-uv init --package
+uv init --no-package

-uv init --package my-cli
+uv init --no-package my-script

 uv init --bare